Hiking and the Obsession with Weather; When hiking the Carian Trail doesn’t start the way we’d like to.

 The solution when in such doubts: coffee!

-With our hotel having only Nescafe we had out for a coffee shop near the water front but end up in the shopping mall.
+With our hotel having only Nescafe we had out for a coffee shop near the waterfront but end up in the shopping mall.
 On the second floor is a food court with all we need: chairs, electricity, affordable food, and good coffee (ordering ‘black coffee’ means you get Nescafe; if you want the proper stuff from the espresso machine, order ‘Americano’ if you want a regular cup of black coffee).

 We lose ourselves in our Kindles filled with new books, one called Ayse’s Trail, about a Turkish woman’s two-week hike on the Lycian Trail.
 In between I stare outside, across the bay hemmed in by forested hills.
 Sunshine still filters through the clouds, coloring streaks of water in clear blue tinges.

 It is with relief when about two hours later a storm hits our world.
-A sky turned black and the wind slashing the rain against the windows and throwing it onto the balcony that surrounds the food court.
+A sky turned black and the wind lashing the rain against the windows and throwing it onto the balcony that surrounds the food court.
 The waves grow with the minute, the tops turning white.
 The storm comes and goes throughout the rest of the day.

 We look at each other with a sense of satisfaction: we’ve made the right choice to stay put.